MarginaliaSearch/MarginaliaSearch/code/processes/converting-process/readme.md

 The converting process reads crawl data and extracts information to be fed into the index, such as keywords, metadata, urls, descriptions...

+The converter reads crawl data in the form of parquet files, and writes the extracted data to parquet files on a different format.
+These files are then passed to the loader process, which does additional processing needed to feed the data into the index.

+The reason for splitting the process into two parts is that the heavier converting process can be terminated and restarted without losing progress, while the lighter loader process needs to be run in a single go (or restarted if it crashes/terminates).

+The converter output is also in general more portable and can be used for different tasks, meanwhile the loader's output is heavily tailored to the index and not much use for anything else.

 ## Structure

 Most information is extracted from the document itself within `DocumentProcessor`, but some information is extracted from the